michmattera/HerBody/README.md

     - CLOUNDINARY_URL: The URL from your Cloudinary dashboard
     - PORT: 8000
 6. Navigate to the 'Deploy' section.
-7. Connect to GitHub, search for your repo and confirm.
+7. Connect to GitHub, search for your repo, and confirm.
-8. Choose branch to deploy.
+8. Choose a branch to deploy.
 9. Your app should now be available to see.
 You can choose whether to have your app automatically redeploy with every push or to keep it manual.

 <br>